 Because water expands as it freezes, frozen pipes tend to burst.
 This can lead to catastrophic damage to your home, as thousands of gallons can leak from a single burst pipe.
 Not only is the damage usually extensive, it can make your home uninhabitable until the damage is repaired-which can take weeks.

-Repairing a Frozen Pipe
+Frozen Pipe Repair Basics

 If you suspect you have a frozen pipe, your first step should be to lower the pressure in your plumbing system by turning off your water main.
 This will help keep excess pressure from building up behind the frozen blockage, lowering your risk of a burst pipe, or cutting off the water that may be flowing out of an already damaged line.